 Positive Reviews & Testimonials

 You will find several client testimonials and case studies on Adyen’s YouTube channel.
 Reviews tend to emphasize Adyen’s global compatibility, ease of use, and its forward-thinking, high-tech focus.
 You’ll see spokespeople from many recognizable brand names.

 The Adyen blog is also a good source for case studies, where you can get a flavor for the types of businesses Adyen caters to and the customized solutions it provides.
 While these posts are all marketing materials, to be sure, it’s nice to see some hard data and company-specific details here.

 - No Monthly/Early Termination Fees: Adyen does not hide any monthly fees or early termination fees.
-You can always cancel your account with 60 days’ notice.
+You can cancel your account with 60 days’ notice.

-- International: Mid-market and enterprise merchants are able to sell goods internationally and process payments in many currencies.
+- International: Mid-market and enterprise merchants can sell goods internationally and process payments in many currencies.

 - Customer Service: Users report that Adyen’s customer service is helpful and quick.
 We do like to see some merchants have a good experience with their customer service, and that does leave some hope.